adam-lafontaine/CMS/blog/posts/[012][Web sockets].md

 ### Linux

 Linux has similar functions and uses a different convention for the data types.
-There is also no need to initialize or cleanup the socket library.
+Also, there is no need to initialize or cleanup the socket library.

 ```cpp
 #include <unistd.h>